FhenixProtocol/fhenix-contracts/docs/FHE.md

 function gte(euint8 lhs, euint8 rhs) internal pure returns (ebool)
 ```

-This functions performs the gte operation
+This function performs the gte operation

 _If any of the inputs are expected to be a ciphertext, it verifies that the value matches a valid ciphertext
 Pure in this function is marked as a hack/workaround - note that this function is NOT pure as fetches of ciphertexts require state access_